chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

-To confirm the configuration file is written correctly, you can run ``printchplenv --overrides``, which will show a list of variables that are currently being overridden.
+To confirm the configuration file is written correctly, you can run ``printchplenv --all --overrides``, which will show a list of variables that are currently being overridden.
 Values followed by a
 ``+`` have been overridden by the Chapel configuration file, whereas values followed by a ``*`` have been overridden by an environment variable.